webix-hub/gitbook-webix-jet/details/events.md

 You can use methods for view communication in similar use-cases, but still events are more advisable here.
 Now let's have a look at the example where methods are better then events.

-##### Methods vs Events
+#### Methods vs Events

 Suppose you want to create a file manager resembling Total Commander.
-The parent view will have two *file* views as subviews:
+The parent view will have two *file* subviews:

 ```js
 // views/manager.js